Chlorophyll supplement benefit by

 light-driven process in which carbon dioxide is "fixed" to yield carbohydrates

 and oxygen.
 Chlorophyll contains chlorophyllin.
+The microalgae

 Cereal grass is the young green plant that grows to produce the cereal grain.
 Wheat grass and barley grass are popular nutritional supplements.
 These cereal grasses, along with spirulina, chlorella, oat grass and alfalfa are sometimes referred to as "green foods."
 Wheat grass and barley grass are rich sources of chlorophyll.